 - Serverless scripting allows for the incorporation of bespoke logic and the delivery of customized content to specific users.

 StackPath offers its CDN services as a package of several services in one or just the CDN service.
 Plans for individual services, such as WAF, CDN, and service monitoring, cost $10/per month each.

 However, bundles start at $20/month.
-Note that you need to pay the additional cost if you exceed your plan’s limits.
+You must pay the additional cost if you exceed your plan’s limits.

-3. CacheFly – Best CDN for reducing video and gaming latency
+3. CacheFly – Best for reducing video and gaming latency

 CacheFly is one of the market’s oldest CDN providers.
 Anyone can use their service to play podcasts and stream videos without complications.

 It has an easy-to-use interface that allows you to manage anything effortlessly.
-Moreover, they provide security features such as DDoS and malware protection to keep hackers away from your website.
+Moreover, they provide security features such as DDoS and malware protection to protect hackers from your website.

 CacheFly’s major downside comes with its plan costing, being way expensive compared to CDN providers.
-For most starting businesses, even established ones, a basic plan starting at $295 per month is the least considerable budget choice.
+A basic plan starting at $295 per month is the least considerable budget choice for most beginning businesses, even established ones.